hcuksuresh/statistics-in-python/clustering/README.md

+KNN

+Considered lazy clustering/classification algorithm.

-KNN clustering is considered lazy clustering algorithm.
-It also holds on to complete dataset and makes use of this dataset to make predictions for unseen data.
+It holds on to complete training dataset and makes use of it to make predictions for unseen data.

+When I initializse KNN classifier with K=5 then I say that when i pass you unforseen data then you need to consider 5 closest neibhors to this data in the training dataset and then get the class for max closest neibhors.

+The distance between the two datapoints are calculated by euclidean distance by default but can be changed as well.